LionelDraghi/ArchiCheck/docs/rules.md

 For example here:

 ```
-Pango use Cairo
+Pango may use Cairo
-Pango use Glib
+Pango may use Glib
-Gdk use Cairo
+Gdk   may use Cairo
 -- etc.
 ```
-A more complete GtkAda possible rules file is available in tests, [here](#tests/gtkada.md).
+A more complete GtkAda possible rules file is available in tests, [here](tests/gtkada.md).

 Components declaration
 ----------------------